Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Fillet radii makes a part stronger by redirecting stress concentration at sharp interior corners by distributing it over the broader volume of the fillet to lessen weak points.
 It prevents cracking during straightening.

-The parting line is where the two halves of the die meet, defining the inside and outside surfaces, as well as determining which side of the die serves as the cover and which side serves as the ejector.
+The parting line is where the two halves of the die meet, defines the inside and outside surfaces, and which side of the die is the cover and which is the ejector.

 Bosses